wwwwwwwwwwwwwwwwwwwwwwwww-w-w-w/bmake/docs/temp_folder.md

 #temp

-temp is an folder that bmakes automaticaly makes for every projects it compiles.
+temp is an folder that bmake automaticaly makes for every projects it compiles.

 ***do not mess with temp unless you know what you are doing. if you need bmake to not use it delete it or use -recompile***